MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-architecture.md

 #### Product recommendations

 Dynamics 365 Commerce can be used to show product recommendations on the e-commerce website and POS devices.
-These product recommendations are items that a customer might be interested in, and they are based on the purchase trends of other customers in online and brick-and-mortar stores.
+These product recommendations are items that a customer might be interested in, and they're based on the purchase trends of other customers in online and brick-and-mortar stores.

 Product recommendations let customers easily and quickly find products that they might want to purchase, and cross-selling and upselling can be used to help customers find additional products that they didn't originally intend to buy.
 When recommendations are used to assist with product discovery, they can help create more conversion opportunities, increase sales revenue, and enhance customer satisfaction and retention.
 For more information, see [Product recommendations overview](../product-recommendations.md).